kaiserjd/kaiserjd.github.io/_posts/2024-2-29-OPTIPLEX-AS-ROUTER.md

 ![The Optiplex](/assets/img/optiplex-redacted.jpg)
 _It's almost like it's meant to be..._

-_Also yes, the NIC is a little.. off.
-We love him all the same._

 I don't have much to say about the actual installation of either the parts or OPNSense itself.
 Both were easy to accomplish and went off without a hitch.

 # The Unbound Debacle